thinkjs/www.thinkjs.org/view/en/doc/2.1/question.md

 }
 ```

-`tip`: all action will return an Promise object, and it won't call logic when you call action alone.
+`tip`: All actions will return Promise object, and it won't call logic when you call action alone.

-#### How to call model
+#### Call Models

-You can call model in other module by using `this.model`:
+You can call models in other modules by using `this.model`:

 ```js
 export default class extends think.controller.base {